FergusonSean/express-director/README.md

 This Processor handles the handler and renderer key on controllers.
 See below for detailed documentation.

+###### processSwagger

+This processor handles the swagger key as an override/enhancement to auto generated swagger config.

 ##### Creating custom processors

 Example custom processor: